 - Wings, Worms, and Wonder - an excellent comprehensive resource for implementing a child-led gardening program with kids.
-This book is full of lessons and extensions that will add to your little one's enjoyment.
+This book is filled with lessons and extensions that will add to your little one's enjoyment.
 It also offers a thorough list of resources in the back for doing a deep dive into a variety of topics.

-- Farm Anatomy: The Curious Parts & Pieces of Country Life - a beautiful reference book for our children that combines nature and art in its exploration of all things farm-related; it will serve as inspiration for some of our garden journaling.
+- Farm Anatomy: The Curious Parts & Pieces of Country Life - a beautiful reference book for all ages that combines nature and art in its exploration of all things farm-related; it serves as inspiration for some of our journaling experiences.

 Materials & Tools